TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 There are two databases.

-The most interesting one `monitorsthree_db`, so let's enumerate its tables:
+The most interesting one is `monitorsthree_db`, so let's enumerate its tables:

 <br />